Jomsaruj/refactoring/README.md

 #### What is refactoring

-Refactoring is the process to modify the existing code, without changing the external functionality.
+Refactoring is the process of modifying the existing code to improve it, without changing the external functionality.

 #### Why refactoring